Sanjanadhananjayaa/mslearn-dp100/instructions/01-create-a-workspace.md

 1. In Azure Machine Learning Studio, view the **Notebooks** page on the left panel.
 If a message describing new features is displayed, close it.

-2. Select **use the terminal to clone from git repo** to open a terminal, and ensure that its **Compute** is set to your compute instance and that the current path is the **/users/your-user-name** folder.
+2. Click on the **open a terminal** icon to use the terminal to clone a git repository, and ensure that its **Compute instance** is set to the instance that was created in the previous task.
+The current path must be **/Users/your-user-name** folder.
+Please refer to the below image for more clarity.

     ![](images/module1/1.png)

-3. Enter the following commands to clone a Git repository containing notebooks, data, and other files to your workspace:
+3. Enter the following commands to clone a Git repo containing notebooks, data, and other files to your workspace:

     ```bash
     git clone https://github.com/MicrosoftLearning/mslearn-dp100 mslearn-dp100